Frequently Asked Questions about SRPG

 When is the application deadline?

-- upload unofficial transcripts from all previously attended undergraduate institutions
+- unofficial transcripts in PDF form from current and previously attended undergraduate institutions

-Applicants will be notified of their acceptance by email as decisions are made.
-All decisions will be made by the end of March.
+Applicants will be notified by email as decisions are made.
+All decisions will be made by mid- to late March.